 JLOs can provide support across the NDIS pathway, including access, developing an NDIS plan, using your funded supports and making any changes.

 - help others understand the NDIS access process, including consent requirements

-- provide help with supporting evidence as part of an access request
+- provide help and review with supporting evidence as part of an access request

-- monitor the status of applications, including prioritising requests
+- submit access requests and monitor the status of applications, including prioritising requests

 - explain NDIS decisions

 - where access is met, support progression to the planning stage.

 JLOs can help connect those who are not eligible for the NDIS to local community and mainstream supports.